-The U.S. Summer Sisters Summer Exchange Program encourages gifted female high school students to imagine more for their future by allowing them to study science, leadership, international affairs, among others topics at U.S. universities.
+The U.S. Summer Sisters Summer Exchange Program encourages gifted low to middle income female high school students to imagine more for their future by allowing them to study science, leadership, international affairs, among others topics at U.S. universities.

-This summer, twelve young Pakistani girls received summer scholarships to study at American University, Babson College, Barnard College,the Eleanor Roosevelt Center at Vassar College, Harvard University, George Washington University, and Smith College.
+In summer 2016, nineteen young Pakistani girls received summer scholarships to study at American University, Babson College, Barnard College, the Eleanor Roosevelt Center at Val-Kill, Harvard University, Johns Hopkins University, Georgetown University, George Washington University, National Student Leadership Conference, Smith College, and Washington University.

 Students go through a rigorous application and interview process with our local partner iEARN Pakistan.
 Applications are received from all over Pakistan and students are selected based on merit.